“I could have painted that.”

 I did some reading on how powerful Instagram, as a tool, could be for artists who wanted to make connections and showcase their work.
 Opportunities started to appear literally in my hands.
 After about six months I had a few thousand followers and had managed to get into a couple of shows and a variety of small events, interviews and publications.
 It was really fun, and I was very surprised how supportive the IG community was.

-Before I had this kind of reach online, the only real feedback I received on my work was from my husband (who quite frankly has very distinct opinions about every piece), from friends, or from gallery patrons whenever I happened to be present for an event or exhibition where my work was being displayed.
+Before I had this kind of reach online, the only real feedback I received on my work was from my friends and family or from gallery patrons whenever I happened to be present for an event or exhibition where my work was being displayed.
 I really never received any offensive comments online for quite a while.
 Once I reached the point where there were enough people seeing my work online, that there were naturally some trolls and general negative commentary, I mostly ignored them.
 But there have been a few particular comments which I feel warrant some dialogue.
 Two in particular I would like to discuss here.

 I was asked, by a very large art page on Instagram, if they could share a couple of my pictures.
 I was flattered and immediately said yes.
 They didn’t ask for money or any deals, they just posted 2 of my pictures.
 I was really surprised how well they did on this page, and the amount of traffic I consequently received on my page.
 The dopamine hit was sufficiently indulging and I felt completely satisfied.
 I even went back several times to this page, to check how the post was doing.